-At first contact I will arrange a suitable appointment for a free 30-minute initial assessment either at my office or over the phone.
+At first contact I will arrange a suitable appointment for a free 20-minute initial assessment either over the phone or by video call.
 During this initial assessment we will discuss what you would like to work on, how we could potentially work together, what you would like to achieve and agree the amount of sessions required to achieve this.

-I offer 50-minute sessions at £40 each for individuals.
+I offer 50-minute sessions at £45 each for face to face, video call or telephone sessions.
 The amount of time per session is negotiable – some clients prefer a longer session at 1 and a half hours.

 If you are working to a budget please don’t let this be a barrier to you receiving help.
 I am happy to discuss reduced rates if required.